UIUCLearningLanguageLab/LabWebsite/content/participate.md

 ## How can I participate?

 We are always in need of more participants to help us explore children's learning and language development.
-If you would like to participate with your child in one of our studies, or have questions, please contact us at psychlearninglab@illinois.edu or (217) 300-7022.
+If you would like to participate with your child in one of our studies, or have questions, please contact us at jmontag@illinois.edu.
 We would be very happy to hear from you!

 An appointment can be made to suit your schedule (mornings, afternoons, or evenings).
 Free parking, toys to play with and baby-sitting for siblings are all provided at the lab.
 Every child who participates can choose a prize to take home – our way of saying thanks.